ScottLogic/blog/_posts/2018-04-26-webassembly-by-hand.md

 title: Writing WebAssembly By Hand
 date: 2018-04-26 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 tags:
 - featured
 author: ceberhardt
 layout: default_post
 summary: WebAssembly is a new language for the web, although unlike JavaScript it's not a language you are expected to use directly.
 However, it is actually possible to write WebAssembly directly by hand and it turns out this is an educational and enjoyable process, which I will explore in this blog post.
 image: ceberhardt/assets/featured/wasm.png
 ---